Varga-Levente/Varga-Levente/README.md

 - 👋 Hi, I’m @Varga-Levente
 - 👀 I’m interested in PHP
-- 🌱 I’m currently learning PHP, Java, JavaScript, C#, HTML, NodeJS
+- 🌱 I’m currently learning PHP, Java, JavaScript, C#, HTML, NodeJS and Python
-- 📫 How to reach me email

 <!---
 Varga-Levente/Varga-Levente is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.